carols10cents/keep-ruby-weird-revue/script.md

 Slide 26

 For example, here is a way we could have keyword arguments.
 Here, `a` is positional and the `b` argument is a keyword argument and the order does not matter.
-If you don't specify anything for the double star argument, it will be nil.
 You must use the keyword argument name, in this case `b`, if you specify it, if not it will be some kind of error but I have not decided what kind of error yet.

 Slide 27

-This is a new hash literal syntax that we might have, that would be equivalent to the current syntax we have at the bottom.
+This is a new hash literal syntax that we might have, that would be equivalent to the current syntax we have.

 Slide 28